Update: This post is current as of 6/18/17.

 I station myself by the bike-in around my husband’s rack if possible.
 Then, I dash down to run-out, which was also swim-in.
 You now have a little time to find a second viewing spot.

-This is a one-loop run course this year.
+This is a one-loop run course.
 They first head out of town on Chemin de la Chapelle heading towards Lake Tremblant and out of the village and then will come back through on the same route to the finish line, so you’ll have several opportunities to see your triathlete.
 Find a nice place by the lake by swim-out or the little church.
 When you see them come back by the second time, boogie straight over to the finish line.

 Make sure you have a beer and poutine in hand!
 We meet them at the finisher’s tent and give them an “I love you and am very proud of you, but you’re very sweaty, so keep a bit of a distance hug.”